 These percentages are suitable for daily use.
 If you need a major reset, higher percentages are available, but be sure to follow the label and don't use more often than specified on the label.

 Leaping Bunny brands with standout AHA/BHA products are DeVita and Paula's Choice:

 For Paula's Choice, get their newsletter to take advantage of frequent sales.
 Paula's Choice has the widest selection of AHA/BHA products and has trial sizes available.
 Paula's Choice is also available locally at Pharmaca, but product selection varies by store so call ahead.

 Vitamin C is a multi-talented anti-aging ingredient.
 Here are some of its benefits:

-Vitamin C has several forms: l-ascorbic acid, magnesium ascorbyl phosphate (MAP), and tetrahexyldecyl ascorbate are the ones with the most documented research.
+Vitamin C has several forms: l-ascorbic acid, magnesium ascorbyl phosphate (MAP) or sodium ascorbyl phosphate, and tetrahexyldecyl ascorbate are the ones with the most documented research.
 If you don't respond to one form, try another.
 For example, some people who don't respond to MAP respond to l-ascorbic acid, and vice versa.

-Vitamin C degrades quickly in light.
+Vitamin C degrades quickly in light, air, and heat.
 Do not buy a vitamin C product that is in clear packaging.
+Store your product where it won't be exposed to heat.
 The telltale sign is if it has turned orange.
 If so, it has degraded enough that you should not use it.

-Here are vitamin C products that are Leaping Bunny certified and have proper packaging:
+Here are good vitamin C products with proper packaging: